Certified Network Infrastructure Design Professional (CNIDP®)

 The Certified Network Infrastructure Design Professional (CNIDP®) training program is 8 days in duration, split into a 5 day core unit (CNID®) and a 3 day professional unit (CNIDP®).

-To attend this program, 5 years of verifiable cabling installation and design awareness is necessary in addition to knowledge of the current cabling and networking standards.
+To attend this program, 5 years of verifiable cabling installation and design awareness is necessary in addition to knowledge of the current cabling and networking standards (pre-program research is highly advisable).
 Relevant professional qualification(s) would be advantageous.

 Successful students will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
 Students gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
 Students will also know how the tender document is processed and the assessment criteria involved.